Faculty Council Task Force

 Associate Professor Dr. Gabriele Strohschen earned her Doctor of Education from Northern Illinois University, majoring in Leadership and Educational Policy Studies.
 She was the inaugural director of National-Louis University's online graduate program in adult education from 1989 through 2003.
-She is now Associate Professor and Faculty Mentor at DePaul University’s School for New Learning.
-She designed and implemented SNL’s first transnational graduate program in Thailand, and co-developed several of the school’s graduate program options.
+She is now Associate Professor and Faculty Mentor at DePaul University’s School of Continuing and Professional Studies.
+She designed and implemented SCPS' first transnational graduate program in Thailand, and co-developed several of the school’s graduate program options.
 Her international work focuses on action research and program development and evaluation in Chicago, Kenya, Germany, Thailand, China, and Mexico within an emancipatory/popular adult education praxis.
 She has consulted with UNESCO, conducting adult education program evaluations in Afghanistan.
 Prior to working in academia, she was a community organizer in Chicago’s Latino immigrant and Black neighborhoods, and continues this work as a volunteer now through Community Connections, a cooperative of educators, activists, and artists.

 James Wolfinger holds a joint appointment in History and Education at DePaul University where he is an associate professor and also associate dean for curriculum and programs in the College of Education.
 He is a co-founding director of the DePaul University and Facing History and Ourselves Collaboration.
 Wolfinger is the author of Philadelphia Divided: Race and Politics in the City of Brotherly Love (UNC Press, 2007) as well as numerous articles and reviews that have appeared in the Journal of Urban History, Labor, Pennsylvania History, Journal of American History, and American Historical Review.